FAFSA Do's & Don'ts

 - Enter your Social Security Number (SSN) carefully.
 An incorrect SSN may delay your FAFSA and you may miss important college financial aid deadlines.

 - Answer “yes” to the questions about your interest in different types of federal aid, such as work-study.
 You won’t be obligated to accept offers you don’t want and answering “no” will not afford additional grant money.

 - Count yourself, the student, as one of the people in your family who will be college students during the award year.

 - Consider including more than one college your FAFSA - there's space for 10 colleges - so you can compare financial aid.

-- Look for the blue "Start your state aid" application link on the FAFSA confirmation page.
-If you are a New York State resident be sure to include at least one college in NYS on your FAFSA in order to see the application link on the confirmation page.
+- Look for the blue "Start your state application" link on the FAFSA confirmation page.
+If you are a New York State resident be sure to include at least one college located in New York State on your FAFSA in order to see the application link on the confirmation page.

 - Carefully review the Student Aid Report (SAR) available on fafsa.gov after the FAFSA has been processed.
 Verify that all information is correct.
-If needed, you can make corrections to your FAFSA at fafsa.gov.
+If needed, you can make online corrections to your FAFSA.

 - Procrastinate – complete the FAFSA as soon as possible after October 1st of your senior year of high school.
 Many colleges have early deadlines for consideration of scholarships, grants and other forms of financial aid.

 - Assume you don’t qualify for financial aid!
 At least 1.7 million students nationwide don’t complete a FAFSA because they think they are ineligible.
-But, about one-third of those students would have qualified for a Pell Grant, including many who would have qualified for a full Pell Grant, worth $6,195.
+But, about one-third of those students would have qualified for a Pell Grant, including many who would have qualified for a federal Pell Grant.

 - Forget to sign the FAFSA using the correct FSA IDs for you and your parent.